adeveloperdiary/Web-Application-Desktop-Framework/README.md

 - User can also kill or open any new applicaion from TaskManager.

 ### Additional Features
 - Runtime Skinning
 - Customized user Access
 - Application Security
 - Advanced Charting

+### Running the Demo
+You can still run the demo by opening the /demo/bin-debug/App2Demo.html file in internet explorer.